alexch/codelikethis/public/lessons/devops/the_twelve_factors.md

 # Factor VIII.
 Concurrency
 Scale out via the process model

- * processes are lightweight and reliable
+ * Unix processes are lightweight and reliable
+ * Unix has well-defined process [termination signals](https://www.gnu.org/software/libc/manual/html_node/Termination-Signals.html) (esp.
+[SIGTERM and SIGKILL](https://www.quora.com/What-is-the-difference-between-the-SIGINT-and-SIGTERM-signals-in-Linux-What%E2%80%99s-the-difference-between-the-SIGKILL-and-SIGSTOP-signals))
- * stateless processes are scalable on one or more hosts
+ * Stateless processes are scalable on one or more hosts

 ![process types](process-types.png)

 > If you want more workers, launch more workers

 # Factor IX.
 Disposability
 Maximize robustness with fast startup and graceful shutdown